enricllagostera/altctrls-info/docs/index.md

 - Arduino Uno.
 - Micro:bit.
 - Raspberry Pi.
+- Conductive thread resources.

+### Software

+- [JoyToKey](https://joytokey.net/en/) - a desktop software that converts inputs from gamepads and joysticks to keyboard and mouse.
+Price: free trial and 7 USD for continued use.
+License: shareware.

-### Crafting
+### Libraries

-- Worbla.
+- JohnnyFive.

 ### Game Engine Plugins

 - Serial Port in Godot game engine.
 - Ardity : A serial port plugin for Unity.
+- Alan Zucconi's Arduino and Unity articles.
 - OscJack : A small library for receiving and sending OSC messages in Unity.
-- MidiJack : A small library for receiving and sending Midi messages in Unity.
+- MidiJack : A small library for receiving and sending MIDI messages in Unity.

-### Interesting Software

-- JohnnyFive.

-## Resources

-### Articles
+### Alternative Controller Design

 - Tatiana Vilela's joysticks
-- Conductive thread resources.

-### Tutorials

-- Alan Zucconi articles.

 ### Open Projects

-- [Red Dirt](https://github.com/enricllagostera/RedDirt) - A narrative game using smartphone magnetic sensors, made in Unity, using [Sensing Gestures]().
+- [Red Dirt](https://github.com/enricllagostera/RedDirt) - A narrative game using smartphone magnetic sensors, made in Unity, using [Sensing Gestures](https://github.com/enricllagostera/SensingGestures).
 Free / LGPLv3.

-## Inspiration
+### Inspiration

 - Shake That Button